for Enrichment and Specialization

 have completed 12 credits if they will be using financial

-aid to fund study abroad and have at least an overall 2.5 grade
+aid to fund study abroad and typically have at least an overall 2.5 grade

 point average.
 Some programs may require a higher grade point average to participate.
 Students